bitwarden/helm-charts/charts/self-host/README.md

 The purpose of this chart is to enable the deployment of [Bitwarden](https://bitwarden.com/) to different Kubernetes environments.
 This chart is built for usage across multiple Kubernetes hosting scenarios.

-> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource is deprecated and will be removed in a future major release.
+> **Note:** Ingress is supported but is no longer the recommended default for this chart.
 New deployments should use **Gateway API** instead — see the [Gateway API](#gateway-api) section.
+Be aware that this chart's default ingress controller, ingress-nginx (`className: "nginx"`), was retired by the upstream Kubernetes project in March 2026 and no longer receives updates or security patches, which is another reason to prefer Gateway API or another maintained controller.
 As of chart 2.0.0, `general.ingress.enabled` defaults to `false`; existing users upgrading from 1.x must explicitly set it to `true` in their values to keep using Ingress.
 The Ingress examples in this README are preserved as a reference for users mid-migration.

 ## Requirements